Consumer Medicine Information (CMI) summary

 What to do

-Tell your doctor or nurse, if you notice any of these less serious side effects and they worry you.
+Speak to your doctor, nurse or pharmacist if you have any of these less serious side effects and they worry you.

 Serious side effects